-Calabria’s charming village of Rogliano and its neighbouring villages in southern Italy are definitely off the beaten track.
-So, Rogliano offers the traveller a more genuine and memorable Italian experience.
+Calabria’s charming village of Rogliano and its neighbouring villages in southern Italy is definitely off the beaten track.
+Rogliano offers the traveller a more genuine and memorable Italian experience.

 Rogliano has almost become my second home in Italy, as I often visit good friends in Le Manche, but also during the occasional house-sit.
 Le Manche is only a couple of kilometres from Rogliano.

 As Rogliano isn’t well known on a foreigner’s travel route, rest assured that the Roglianese will warmly welcome you, whilst happily sharing an espresso, crispy pastry, and a chat with you about their village.

 The main street in Rogliano affords great photo opportunities across the sweeping Savuto Valley, whilst commemorating the local miners and the fallen.